 ** If the bank account holder(s) is not the student:

 - Each bank account holder must provide a sponsor statement to verify that these funds are available for the student’s study in the U.S. This includes parents of students.
 The sponsor statement must list a specific amount that each individual sponsor will be providing in funding, which may or may not equal the minimum amount of funding needed for the program.

 - Sponsors must sign the sponsor statement by hand.
-Electronic signatures will not be accepted
+Electronic signatures will not be accepted.

 Applying for an F/J visa?